There isn’t any evidence that smoking marijuana while you have a cough, cold, or the flu is inherently unsafe. But does it make sense?

 If you have never tried it, you might want to wait until you’re feeling better.

-Smoking weed when you have a cough, cold, or flu isn’t necessarily bad for you, especially if it’s something you do on a regular basis.
+Smoking marijuana when you have a cough, cold, or flu isn’t necessarily bad for you, especially if it’s something you do on a regular basis.
 But it could make your cough or sore throat worse.

 You should see a doctor if you have chest pain, difficulty breathing, or a high fever that isn’t going away.